mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 ***

 ### GitHub
 If you are working on the source code directly, you simply need to build and reload your mod in game.
 The [Learn how to Build the Mod](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide#learn-how-to-build-the-mod) section can teach you how to do that.
+The [Live Updating feature](https://github.com/tModLoader/tModLoader/wiki/Localization#live-updating) can be used to test changes further while in-game without requiring a rebuild and reload.

 ### Contact Mod Developer
 Since you don't have the mod code, you'll have to leave this step up to the mod author, or follow the `New Translation Mod` steps below to make a temporary mod to test your changes.
 If you do, remember not to publish the mod.

 ### New Translation Mod
 To test a translation mod, first make sure the original mod is enabled, then build and reload your mod in game.
 You should see your translations working.
+The [Live Updating feature](https://github.com/tModLoader/tModLoader/wiki/Localization#live-updating) can be used to test further changes while in-game without requiring a rebuild and reload.

 ***